 You can assign a truck to a shipment in either of two ways: from the list of all your booked loads (https://carrier.convoy.com/jobs), or from the individual load’s detail page (accessed by clicking on that load from the Booked Loads list).

-Please note, you must upload your BOL within 24 hours of load completion.
+Please note, you must upload your BOL within 24 hours of completing the final delivery stop of a shipment.
 If you use a factoring company for payment, you still must upload a BOL within the timeframe.

 7. If I am eligible to use ELDs, do my drivers need to use the app?